 Soon they were required by the emperor’s decree to go to the city of Bethlehem for the census.
 They made the journey despite Our Lady’s advanced pregnancy.
 When they arrived, they could find no place at the inn for the birth of the Messiah.
 They were grateful even to be allowed to make use of the stable wherein the King of Kings would be born.
 Joseph cleaned that stable to prepare for His coming.
 Meanwhile, shepherds in fields nearby were told by Angels of the birth of the Saviour and went to find Him.
 They had been given the sign that He was to be found lying in a manger – a feeding trough.
 They adored Him, faces to the ground, in an act of adoration.
 They recognized in the tiny Baby, God Almighty, the Messiah, the Holy One of Israel.

 When he was only eight days old, Jesus was taken by Mary and Joseph to the temple to be circumcised.
-There, Simeon, who was ancient, would recognize the Child as the promised Messiah.
+Later, Simeon, who was ancient, would recognize the Child as the promised Messiah.
 He uttered the promise of the Lord that he would not die before seeing the Messiah.
 He acknowledged that that promise had come to pass and that the Lord could now dismiss His servant in peace since his eyes had beheld the His salvation.
 Simeon would also prophecy that the child would be for the rise and fall of many in Israel and that a sword would pierce the heart of Mary, His Mother.
 Anna the prophetess also recognized Christ and spread news of His being the Messiah.

 From there, the Holy Family returned to Nazareth.
 What glory and joy must have filled those days for Joseph and Mary as they held in their arms the baby King of the Universe.
 And even Gentiles, the Wise men from the east, came to visit with gifts.
 But their joy was to be mingled with pain.
 The Angel warned St. Joseph to flee with the Mother and Child to Egypt because King Herod’s attempt to kill him.
 And so the Holy Family lived in exile in Egypt knowing of the massacre of the Holy Innocents.
 But they would travel every year to the temple in Jerusalem.